dadhi/DryIoc/README.md

 * Memory footprint preserved as low as possible.

 #### Small
-* Minimal setup require single source file: *Container.cs*.
+* Minimal setup requires single source file: *Container.cs*.
 * No more than 2200 lines of code including comments.
 * Code written to be readable.
 * Uses [Caliburn.Micro](http://caliburnmicro.codeplex.com/) alike approach for customization.